“Love blinds us all…”

 I’m on the fence about this one.

 It touches on a lot of heavy subjects – domestic abuse, the justice system, the morality of the death penalty, wrongful convictions, motherhood and family and guilt and self-preservation.
 But it lacks the depth and analysis to be an emotional drama.
 And it’s missing the suspense and sinister atmosphere to be a thriller.
 Ultimately, it leaves a lot of these themes exposed, but not examined.
-And that felt unfinished to me.
+That felt unfinished to me.

 The first 40% is all build up, focusing on the story of Kristy and Lance – how they met, following the progression of their relationship from dating to marriage.
 I was not expecting this much emphasis on the romantic element.
 I experienced a cloud of confusion lingering around my reading experience.
 I kept thinking do I keep reading this?
 I didn’t want to read a romance?
 Is anything going to fucking happen?!